- Homebuying comes with many challenges, but it also comes with advantages like building equity with the money you’re putting toward rent.

 In a down economy, the Fed may lower this rate to encourage economic growth by setting the stage for access to cheaper funds.
 In turn, banks may offer lower interest rates on products like mortgages, credit cards or personal loans.
 When this happens, you’ll want to closely monitor rates before locking in so that you can take advantage of savings.

-Conversely, when the economy is going strong, the Fed may raise the cost of borrowing with an intention to stave off inflation.
+Conversely, when the economy is going strong, the Fed may raise the cost of borrowing with the intention to stave off inflation.
 Since banks must spend more in order to borrow money during these times, they may raise interest rates on their loans, credit cards or personal loans.
 In a rising interest rate environment, it’s to your advantage to lock in your rate as soon as possible so that you can secure a rate that’s still relatively low.

 2. Your current eligible deductions work in your favor.